meng-tan/museum/README.md

-# Museum
+# Museum Ticketing App (SPA using MERN stack)

-- Developed a SPA using MERN stack and Material UI
+- Designed and developed a responsive UI using relative units, flex and grid layout, media queries, and leveraging Material UI and styled components
-- Fulfilled a 3D cube rotating effect in landing page with CSS3 animation & @keyframes
-- Support Google login & user login, with JWT verification as a backend middleware
-- Implemented exhibition searching by date or keywords, purchasing tickets & email confirmation
-- Utilized React Hooks (useState, useEffect, useCallback) to implement scrolling pagination for listing orders
-- Combined React Router & history API to transfer data between components
-- Performance improved for user input and page scroll by adding lodash throttle & debounce
+- Implemented smooth interactions on the landing page through CSS3-based transitions, keyframe animations, Intersection Observer API, and DOM event listeners
+- Utilized various state management techniques, including React Hooks, React Router and Redux, to ensure efficient and scalable handling of application state
+- Improved performance by combining lodash debounce or throttle with useCallback, especially in scenarios like infinite scroll
+- Employed JWT and sessionStorage for authentication and session management
-- Data modeled with mongoose
+- Modeled data with mongoose